harrypower/Gforth-Objects/reference.md

       - caddr2 u2 contains the left over string if caddr u string is found and removed or it will simply be the full string from this string object array
   * `split$to$s`          _( nstring-split$ nstring-source$ strings -- )_
       - split up nstring-source$ with nstring-split$
-      - nstring-source$ is split each time nstring-split$ is found and placed in this strings object
+      - nstring-source$ is spl__it each time nstring-split$ is found and placed in this strings object
       - nstring-split$ is removed each time it is found and when no more are found process is done
       - Note nstring-source$ string will contain the last split string but that string it is also placed in this strings object
       - Note null strings or strings of zero size could be found and placed in this strings object during spliting process